-To be considered for the BSN-DE completion degree program the student must:
+To be considered for the BSN on-campus degree program option the student must:

 - 1. Be admitted to Ouachita. - 2.
 Declare nursing as a major.
-Nursing courses transferred must be from an accredited nursing program and must be approved by the Ouachita Registrar and Director of Nursing or Nursing faculty. - 3.
+Nursing courses transferred must be from an accredited nursing program and approved by the Ouachita Registrar and Director of Nursing or Nursing Faculty. - 3.
 Provide the following documents to the Office of Admissions and Registrar: Valid ACT or SAT scores (if available); completed high school transcript or GED scores; college transcripts through the previous semester; and required immunization records.
 Students entering this program will have official transcripts evaluated for appropriate application of prior earned credit and will receive individual guidance in maximizing prior credit to meet CORE and nursing program requirements for the degree.
 Admission to the University does not mean automatic admission to the Department of Nursing Program.
-International students must contact the International Student Services Office. - 4.
-Completion of OBU Ouachita Core courses and one Ouachita BSN nursing courses (NURS 3003 Theories in Nursing) is required prior to making application to Ouachita BSN-DE program option (courses may be in progress at time of application) and BHCLR AAS program.
+International students must contact the International Student Services Office.
+Completion of Ouachita Core courses and one Ouachita BSN nursing course (NURS 3103 Pathophysiology in Healthcare) are required prior to making application to Ouachita BSN program option (courses may be in progress at time of application).
 Director of Nursing may waive requirements based on individual needs.

-To be admitted into the BSN-DE Completion Option
+To be admitted into the BSN on-campus option

-- 1. Students must be an active Ouachita nursing major in good standing, or a transfer student who is admitted to Ouachita and approved by the Director of Nursing to apply to the BSN-DE program option. - Selection of students is based on a competitive review of the applicant's GPA in nursing curriculum support courses (NCSCs) (see how to calculate NCSCs Below), an overall OBU GPA of 2.5 or better at the end of the sophomore first semester, or transfer GPA of 2.5 or greater, number of courses completed at the time of application, and academic history in collegiate and nursing study. - 3.
-Have a grade of "C" or better in OBU BSN nursing courses and Ouachita CORE courses transferred to Ouachita.
-Students with D's in these courses will not be admitted. - 4.
-Eleven courses are required to begin the program of study.
+- 1. Students must be an active Ouachita nursing major in good standing, or a transfer student who is admitted to Ouachita and approved by the Director of Nursing to apply to the BSN program option. - 2.
+Selection of students is based on a competitive review of the applicant's GPA in nursing curriculum support courses (NCSCs) (see how to calculate NCSCs below), an overall Ouachita GPA of 2.5 or better at the end of the sophomore first semester, or transfer GPA of 2.5 or greater, number of courses completed at the time of application, TEAS score of 63% or above, and academic history in collegiate and nursing study. - 3.
+Have a grade of "C" or better in Ouachita BSN nursing course and Ouachita CORE courses transferred to Ouachita.
+Students with Ds in these courses will not be admitted. - 4.
+Twelve courses are required to begin the program of study.
 These courses must be completed or in progress at the time of application.